 Emotional

-How Do I Know if I Have a Brain Injury?
+How Do I Know If I Have a Brain Injury?

-To be on the safe side, it is best to see a doctor as soon as you can even if you’re feeling well.
+To be on the safe side, it is best to see a doctor as soon as you can, even if you’re feeling well.
 Follow up if you notice any behavioral or physical changes after a blow to the head, even if that change seems insignificant.

 A doctor will evaluate you using the Glasgow Coma Scale (GCS).
-During this evaluation, one’s eye function, motor response, and verbal skills help doctors to detect the presence and severity of a TBI.
+During this evaluation, one’s eye function, motor response, and verbal skills help doctors detect the presence and severity of a TBI.

-Your doctor will also check you for physical signs of trauma including bruising and swelling.
+Your doctor will also check you for physical signs of trauma, including bruising and swelling.
 Imaging tests like MRIs and CT scans are also used in evaluating patients’ brains.

 Filing a Claim After Your Traumatic Brain Injury

 If you are suffering from a traumatic brain injury due to another party’s actions, you can file a personal injury lawsuit to seek compensation for your medical expenses, pain and suffering, and loss of income.
+The Department of Health and Human Services plays a crucial role in providing support and resources for TBI patients.

 Keeping detailed records about your injury will help you to establish your case.
 These records can include photos of the accident or location where you were injured, witness statements, police reports, and your medical records.
+According to the Centers for Disease Control and Prevention (CDC), the number of TBI cases has been increasing, highlighting the importance of monitoring and reporting these trends for public health.

 Contact an Experienced Personal Injury Attorney